 Toddler Activities: Halloween Bat Mobile

-Toddler Activities: Ready for some Halloween decorations?
-This simple to make bat will amuse your toddler.
+Ready for some Halloween decorations?
+This easy to make bat is a cute classroom craft.

 Black Construction paper 9 x 12 inches (two per bat)

 Toilet Paper Roll (1 per bat)

 Stapler (need a thin hand stapler) or packing/mailing tape.

 - Cut black construction paper to wrap the toilet paper roll.
 Approximately 4.5 inches x 6.5 inches.

 - Glue on to the toilet paper roll with Elmer's or craft glue.
 You might want to staple to hold paper down if you have a narrow hand held stapler or clip with a clothespin to dry securely.

 - Cut string to desired length and staple or tape the string or yarn securely to the middle of the roll.
 If you are using tape, use a packing tape for better hold.

 - Print out pattern and cut pattern out.
 Fold black construction paper in half.
 Place on fold as shown.
 Cut bat out.